-- (A) Residential.
+- (A) Residential and Live/Work.
 One or more dwelling units located within the principal structure of a lot, in which the units may or may not share a common wall with the adjacent (horizontally or vertically) unit or have individual entrances from the outside.
 In a live/work unit, the use is required to meet the following standards. - (i).
 Hour of Operation.
-Permitted hours of operation are 6:00 AM to 9:00 PM. - (ii) Entrances.
+Permitted hours of operation are 6:00 AM to 9:00 PM - (II) Entrances.
 Separate entrances must be provided for business and dwelling. - (iii) Signage.
 Refer to Ch.
-31.5 for signage requirements. - (B) Short Term Rental.
+31.5 for signage requirements. - (iv) Percentage of Non-Residential, in no case shall the source footage of the non-residential use exceed 49% of any unit's net living area. - (B) Short Term Rental.
 A facility or dwelling where the length of stay under the rental or lease arrangement is one hundred seventy-nine (179) days or less.
-Examples of nonresidential uses requiring short-term rental include time-shares, condominium hotels, resort residential, resort villa, and transient rental. - (C) Hotel, Resort & Inn.
+Examples of nonresidential uses requiring short-term rental include time shares, condominium hotels, resort residential, resort villa, and transient rental. - (C) Hotel, Resort & Inn.
 A facility offering temporary lodging to the general public consisting of sleeping rooms with or without in-room kitchen facilities.
 Secondary uses may also be provided, including but not limited to, restaurants, conference space, meeting rooms, resort amenities and entertainment venues.
 Secondary uses are encouraged to be located near active street frontage.
-Hotel rooms shall be accessed from the interior of the building. - (D) Residential Care.
+Hotel rooms shall be accessed from the interior of the buildine. - (D) Residential Care.
 A facility offering temporary or permanent lodging to the general public consisting of an unlimited number of sleeping rooms with or without in-room kitchen facilities.
 Residential care includes such uses as independent and assisted living facilities, nursing homes, residential care homes, and transitional treatment facilities.
 Assistance with daily activities may be provided for residents.
 Secondary service uses may also be provided, such as restaurants and meeting rooms.
 Rooms shall be accessed from the interior of the building.